dongguang82/Udacity_car_term1/Project2/writeup_Guang.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an LeNet for the most part that was given.
+To train the model, I used the defult LeNet with two layer of convolution layers and three layer of fully connected layers.
 I used the AdamOptimizer with a learning rate of 0.0009.
 The epochs used was 50 while the batch size was 128.
 Other important parameters I learned were important was the number and distribution of additional data generated.
 I played around with various different distributions of image class counts and it had a dramatic effect on the training set accuracy.
 It didn't really have much of an effect on the test set accuracy, or real world image accuracy.
 Finally, I was able to get 94.2% accuracy with virtually no changes on the test set.
 Here is the convergence plot for the training set and validation set.

 ![alt text][image7]